MazontheMoon/css_cheatsheet_display_positioning/README.md

 1. Intro

 2. Display
-   a.
-Block
+  1. Block
-   b.
-Inline
+  2. Inline
-   c.
-Inline block
+  3. Inline block
-   d.
-Flex (link to a seperate project as a large section)
+  4. Flex (link to a seperate project as a large section)
-   e.
-Grid (link to a seperate project as a large section)
+  5. Grid (link to a seperate project as a large section)
-   f.
-None
+  6. None

 3. Positioning
    a.
 Static